The Best Waterfalls in New Jersey – Where to Go Near You

-New Jersey has more than 20 breathtaking waterfalls just waiting for you and your family to discover.
-And spring is one of the best times to visit them.
-If you can venture out after a big rainstorm, you’ll get an even better treat.
+New Jersey has more than 30 spectacular waterfalls waiting to be discovered.
+Spring is one of the best times to visit, and if you can venture out after a big rainstorm, you’ll get an even better treat.

-The largest, and perhaps the most well known, is the Paterson Great Falls National Historical Park.
+The largest, and perhaps the most well-known, is the Paterson Great Falls National Historical Park.
 It is the second-largest waterfall east of the Mississippi River (after Niagara), plunging 70 feet over a rocky ledge into the trap rock and sandstone below.
-The bridge is currently closed, but you can still access the falls.

 Also best seen after a wet winter is Silver Spray Falls in the Delaware Water Gap, in Walpack Township, Sussex County.
 You can see the red rocks of the Kittatinny Ridge.
 Although it’s a bit out of the way and could be difficult to find along the Hidden Falls Trail, it’s considered to be one of the most photogenic falls in the state.